 Home prices in Washington State are currently higher than they’ve ever been before, and they’re expected to continue rising over the coming months.
 As a result of this trend, home buyers in Washington are always looking for ways to save money and reduce their monthly payments.

-An adjustable-rate mortgage (ARM) loan is one strategy for securing a lower rate.
+An adjustable-rate mortgage (ARM) loan is one strategy for securing a lower rate for Washington home buyers.
 That’s because they tend to start off with a lower level of interest, compared to a long-term fixed mortgage.

 Could an ARM loan help you lower your monthly payments?
 Here’s what you should know about them.